 8. Use Natural Light Whenever You Can

 Natural light is the most accessible and helpful tool you’ll ever have as a photographer.
-Thanks to its ever-changing nature, you can use it to take all kinds of striking dog portraits.
+Thanks to its ever-changing nature, you can use it to take all kinds of striking pup portraits.

-Here are some of the best times to take beautiful photos of your dog:
+Here are some of the best times to take beautiful pet photography:

 - The golden hour – shortly after sunrise or before sunset, the sun creates a hazy, golden atmosphere that’s ideal for joyful photos.

-- Cloudy day – even though clouds won’t help you take bright photos, they’ll create a pleasant glow that will help you take well-lit photos no matter where your dog goes.
+- Cloudy day – even though clouds won’t help you take bright photos, they’ll create a pleasant glow that will help you take well-lit photos no matter where your pet goes.